Same-sex marriage in South Carolina: Bradacs v. Haley

 On August 28, 2013, Tracie Goodwin and Katie Bradacs, who had married in the District of Columbia in April 2012 and were raising three children, filed a lawsuit, Bradacs v.
 Haley, in the U.S. District Court for the District of South Carolina, challenging the state statute and constitutional amendment that denied legal recognition to same-sex marriages established in other jurisdictions.
 The plaintiffs were a state highway patrol officer and a disabled veteran of the U.S. Air Force.
 They named Governor Nikki Haley and Attorney General Alan Wilson as defendants.
 The case was initially assigned to U.S. District Judge Joseph F. Anderson, but was reassigned to Judge J. Michelle Childs on October 18, 2013.
 On April 22, 2014, Judge Childs stayed proceedings in Bradacs until the Fourth Circuit Court of Appeals ruled on the Virginia case of Bostic v.
 Schaefer, but she allowed briefing to continue.

 Bostic v.
 Schaefer was resolved in favor of same-sex marriage on October 6, 2014, with the decision of the U.S. Supreme Court not to hear an appeal in the case, leaving Bostic as binding precedent on federal courts in South Carolina.
 Attorney General Wilson announced the same day that he would continue to defend the state's same-sex marriage ban in Bradacs.
-Judge Childs then lifted the stay of proceedings in Bradacs.
-The plaintiffs filed a motion for summary judgment on October 20.
+Judge Childs then lifted the stay of proceedings in Bradacs, and the plaintiffs filed a motion for summary judgment on October 20.
 On November 18, Judge Childs issued a permanent injunction against enforcement of the same-sex marriage ban only to the extent that the state refused to recognize "valid marriages of same-sex couples entered into in other states or jurisdictions and otherwise meet the prerequisites for marriage in the State of South Carolina, except that they are of the same sex" or denied equal treatment to the same.